Prounckk/eremeev/content/resume/index.md

 ---
 ## About Me

-Backend Team Lead and Site Reliability Engineer (SRE) based in the Eastern Standard Time (UTC-5) Managing marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD)
+Backend Developer and Site Reliability Engineer (SRE) based in the Eastern Standard Time (UTC-5) Managed marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD), but now discovering the world of Java.

+I'm the guy, that still in slack until midnight and creates PR on weekends, just because I like what I'm doing!

 ## Summary

 * Over 4+ years of experience in Golang and PHP.
-Excellent debugging and problem-solving skills with ability to work as Lead Developer.
+Excellent debugging and problem-solving skills.
-* Good experience with Docker and Kubernetes.
+* Good experience with Docker.
 Extensive knowledge in using Git
 * Hands-On experience with Google Cloud[^1] and AWS, Digital Ocean and Data Packet (ex-10gbps.io)
 * Implemented REST-API services by Golang with microservices architecture.
 * Working with LinkedIn, SalesForce, Hubspot and other APIs